 How can we help turn back this tide of destruction?
 Simply telling people in developing countries that they must protect vital resources like mangroves is not going to be enough.
 After all, they will ask, if protecting them is in everyone’s interests, why is it that they have to make the sacrifices?
-Why must they give up important development opportunities so that the global climate is stabilised – while in the West continue to enjoy the proceeds of own acts of environmental destruction?
-If protection is in interests too, must put money where mouth is and share in its costs, wherever in the world it happens.
+Why must they give up important development opportunities so that the global climate is stabilised – while those in the West continue to enjoy the proceeds of their own acts of environmental destruction?
+If protection is in the interests of the wealthy countries too, they must put their money where their mouth is and share in its costs, wherever in the world it happens.
 This means channelling funds to countries which make observable progress in protecting important ecosystems like mangrove swamps.
-That will help them in turn to open up alternative, less destructive development paths.
+That will help them, in turn, to open up alternative, less destructive development paths.

 That, of course, is roughly what the United Nations’ REDD+ scheme aims to do.
 REDD+ provides payments to local communities when forests are protected from destruction.
 But the scheme is widely – and rightly – controversial.
 Too often the rewards have been captured by elites, while locals have been shut out of their traditional homelands lest their activities impinge on the forests’ carbon credentials.
 There is much work to do in ensuring that local communities are fully involved in efforts to protect forests, and genuinely benefit from the funds which the REDD+ programme unlocks.
 But that does not mean that we should wash our hands of the underlying idea.
 The task we face is too urgent for that.
 Channelling funds to communities which engage in vital conservation efforts is important both morally and pragmatically, if our climate is to be stabilised any time soon.
 In the immediate future, this means arguing for the inclusion of mangroves within the REDD+ scheme, while working to reform that system.
 In some places mangroves have been covered by REDD+ funding, but only when trees are at least four metres in height.
-This excludes many ‘scrub’ mangroves which are exceptional at locking away carbon.
+This excludes many ‘scrub’ mangroves, which are exceptional at locking away carbon.
 Another problem is that REDD+ only rewards store within the first 30 centimetres of soil.
 Since mangroves typically sequester carbon far more deeply than that, this means that the incredible contribution they can make to climate mitigation is not recognised.
 These rules ought to be changed so that mangroves’ contribution to climate stability attracts a proportionate degree of funding.
 Even those sceptical of REDD+ ought to recognise the need to free up new sources of funding for local conservation efforts.
 If we want mangroves to be protected, then conservation needs to benefit local communities too.
 Without some scheme which allows funds to track the important contribution they make to climate stabilisation, the rapid loss of mangroves is much less likely to be arrested.

 Other coastal ecosystems can also make a major contribution to climate stabilisation.
 Seagrass beds and tidal flats can store enormous quantities of carbon, as well as providing important habitats for sea turtles and manatees.
 Global seaweed aquaculture could potentially capture two and a half million tons of carbon dioxide every year.
 While some forms of seaweed have a short life – and hence release carbon back into the ocean relatively quickly – others have a much longer ‘turnaround time’ and sequester carbon for many years.
 Acknowledging the contribution seaweed industries can make – and steering investment in their direction – could help make a crucial contribution to decarbonisation.